twocentsss/nu-mirror/ENGINEERING.md

 ---

+## The Quantum Protocol: Engineering Foresight
+Nu handles uncertainty through the **Quantum Flow Protocol**.
+While the EventLog is classical, our planning is quantum.
+- **Superposition Events**: A `ProposedFlowEvent` represents a candidate truth with probability mass.
+"Meeting with Sarah" may be `S6 Social` (30%) or `S6 Grind` (70%) until confirmed.
+- **Measurement Ceremony**: The "Daily Close" is a system-wide **Collapse Event**.
+It measures the day's superposition and collapses probabilistic proposals into clean ledger entries.
+- **Scenario Branching**: Week planning creates multiple `ScenarioBranches` (e.g., "Ship Mode" vs. "Recovery").
+The engine simulates deltas, reservoir levels, and backpressure growth for each branch.

+---

+## The Liquid Ledger: Neural Accounting
+Nu implements a dual-entry accounting system for non-monetary human capital.
+- **Reservoirs & Leaks**: We track `SleepReservoir`, `FocusCredits`, and `DoomscrollLeaks`.
+- **Entanglement**: Reservoirs are coupled.
+A leak in `Chaos` directly impacts the capacity of `Grind` and `Level Up`.
+- **Interference**: Habits are modeled as constructive or destructive interference. `Gym` + `Deep Work` creates an amplification effect visible in the productivity metrics.

+---

-## The Reasoning Engine
+## The Reasoning Engine: Beyond CRUD
-Nu goes beyond CRUD.
-It implements structural reasoning frameworks:
+Nu implements structural reasoning frameworks as first-class citizens:
 - **SCQA Frame**: Situation, Complication, Question, Answer.
 Used to transform "vague problems" into "structured episodes."
 - **Issue Trees**: Recursive breakdown of problems into mutually exclusive, collectively exhaustive (MECE) nodes.
-- **WorldGraph**: A graph of all entities (Tasks, Goals, Episodes, Characters).
-Every node in the WorldGraph is influenced by the **EventLog**.
+- **WorldGraph**: A directed acyclic graph (DAG) of all entities.
+Every node is a materialization of its history in the EventLog.

 ---

 ## LLM Orchestration & Routing
-The `LlmRouter` is a mission-critical component that manages model diversity and reliability.
+The `LlmRouter` manages model diversity to ensure 99.9% availability of intelligence.
-- **Multi-Provider Support**: Seamless fallback between OpenAI (GPT-4o), Anthropic (Claude 3.5), Gemini (2.0 Flash), and OpenRouter (Llama, Qwen, Gemma).
-- **Lease & Cooldown**: Smart key management that tracks rate limits and "cools down" keys on failure.
+- **Multi-Provider Failover**: Seamlessly switches between OpenAI, Anthropic, Gemini, and OpenRouter.
-- **Cost/Performance Logic**: Routes simple classification to fast/cheap models (Gemma/Llama) and complex reasoning to "frontier" models (Claude/GPT-4o).
+- **Context-Aware Routing**: Simple classification is routed to 4B-12B parameter models (Gemma/Llama); complex reasoning (SCQA/Issue Trees) is routed to frontier models.
+- **Performance Tracking**: Every LLM call is logged with metadata: tokens, latency, cost, and cache status.

 ---

-## Innovation in Planning: Quantum Projections
-Traditional scheduling is linear.
-Nu uses **Quantum Planning**:
-- **Jar Fitting**: Instead of fixed times, tasks are "fitted" into capacity jars.
-- **Net Workload Delta**: A metric that calculates if your life is getting "heavier" or "lighter" based on the ratio of captured items to completed outcomes.

----

-## Scalability & Standardization
-- **Nu Flow Protocol**: A standardized API for how data flows from Capture -> Assertion -> Event -> Projection.
-- **Strategy Templates**: Extensible recipes for common workflows (e.g., "Weekly Review", "Deep Work Sprint").
-- **RulePacks**: A declarative logic layer where users (or the system) can define "If-Then" triggers (e.g., "If I capture a chore, suggest pairing it with a podcast").

----

 ## Implementation Stack
-- **Frontend**: Next.js 15 (App Router), Tailwind CSS (for layout), Framer Motion (for Zen-like micro-animations).
+- **Frontend**: Next.js 15, Framer Motion, Tailwind CSS.
-- **Backend**: Next.js API Routes (Edge Runtime where possible).
+- **Backend**: Next.js API Routes (Serverless / Edge).
-- **Database**: Supabase (Postgres) + Redis (for LLM rate-limiting/caching).
+- **Database**:
-- **AI**: Multi-LLM Routing (OpenRouter, OpenAI, Gemini).
+  - **Postgres (Supabase)**: Event log and projection tables.
+  - **Redis (Upstash)**: High-speed projection caching and rate-limiting.
+  - **Google Sheets**: Optional user-owned data spine for transparency.
+- **Auth**: NextAuth with Google SSO.

 ---